Animation BA (Hons)

 Facilities

-Coventry University is home to superb facilities4 and our new Arts and Humanities building is planned to open in 2023.
+Coventry University is home to superb facilities4 and our fantastic new Delia Derbyshire Arts and Humanities complex provides fantastic new learning spaces.
 With access to industry-standard software, workshops and studio environments, you’ll gain practical experience through a mix of in-house assignments, self-initiated tasks, national and international competition opportunities, project briefs and concept visualisation briefs2.

 We have a thriving studio culture with dedicated workspaces for all students in purpose-built studios with permanent exhibition displays, supported by wide-ranging technical facilities in both traditional and new technologies.
 In our Media Loan shop, you will have access to a range of photographic and media resources4.